 Digital Wallets also called e-wallets, like PayPal or Venmo, focus on storing money and handling online payments.
 Mobile wallets are built for real-world access, they store passes, credentials, keys, and cards you use on the go, not just for sending money.

 To explore how the two leading platforms compare and how businesses can benefit from adopting mobile wallet solutions, take a look at Apple Wallet vs Google Wallet and Top 9 Benefits of Mobile Wallets for Businesses.
+If you’re ready to build your own, see our guide on how to create a mobile wallet pass.

 What Can You Store in a Mobile Wallet?